Verified-Intelligence/alpha-beta-CROWN/README.md

 We support the following verification specifications:

 * Lp norm perturbation (p=1,2,infinity, as often used in robustness verification)
-* VNNLIB format input (at most two layers of AND/OR clause, as used in VNN-COMP 2021 and 2022)
+* VNNLIB format input (at most two layers of AND/OR clause, as used in VNN-COMP)
 * Any linear specifications on neural network output (which can be added as a linear layer)

 We provide many example configurations in